acambas/my_ser_starter/README.md

 ##Using
 - clone the repo
-- install yarn `npm install -g yarn`
-- go inside the folder and run `yarn`
+- go inside the folder and run `npm install`

 ##Develop
 - to start dev server run `npm start`